Thom Filicia: Biography

-Filicia got cast as the interior design expert in the Emmy-Award-winning show Queer Eye for the Straight Guy.
+Filicia got cast as the interior design expert in the Emmy Award-winning show Queer Eye for the Straight Guy.
 Filicia has also hosted several shows for the Style Network, including Dress My Nest and Tacky House.

 He was a guest judge on HGTV's The White Room Challenge.

+He collaborated with Chicago-based designers Eastern Accents over a five-year period on a line of bedding products that were ultimately released in 2020 under the Thom Filicia Home Collection label.

 In 2022, he was a contestant on the second season of RuPaul’s Secret Celebrity Drag Race as Drag Queen "Jackie Would" and made it through 3 weeks before being eliminated in a lip sync to Donna Bellissima.

+In 2023, Filicia was a guest celebrity judge and performed Jackie Would in the episode of the eighth season titled Carson Kressley, This Is Your Gay Life of the American reality television series RuPaul's Drag Race All Stars aired on Paramount+ and WOW Presents Plus.

 Books

 Filicia is the author of Thom Filicia Style published in 2008 by Atria/Simon & Schuster, and is a contributing author of Queer Eye For The Straight Guy: The Fab 5 Guide To Living Better.
 His American Beauty: Renovating and Decorating a Beloved Retreat was published in 2012 by Clarkson Potter Publishers.